deepakshrma/deno-by-example/docs/06_run_on_docker.md

 ![p](https://www.printwand.com/blog/media/2012/01/ultimate-guide-to-your-product-launch.jpg)

-In this tutorial, I will mainly focus on how you can setup Simple Deno Web Application just using some docker commands.
-In next tuitor, I will explain how to setup a FullStack Deno Application.
+_In this tutorial, I will mainly focus on how you can setup Simple Deno Web Application just using some docker commands.
+In next tuitor, I will explain how to setup a FullStack Deno Application._

 ## 1. Create a simple Deno WebApp

 To show working example, We need to create a sample Application.
 Since the focus of this tutorial is not to create WebApp.
 I will recoomend you to checkout my tutorial [here](advanced_react_ssr.md) or [medium](https://medium.com/@deepak_v/build-an-isomorphic-application-using-deno-and-react-without-webpack-deno-by-example-6c748abb3243?source=friends_link&sk=335ff7c133a790bb977d0077a322f3cd).

 The given app is a SSR app, has only some basic functionality.
-You can checkout source in [ssr](ssr) folder.
+You can checkout source in [/examples/ssr](https://github.com/deepakshrma/deno-by-example/tree/master/examples/ssr) folder.
 Once you run app, Open [http://localhost:8000/](http://localhost:8000/) on browser.
 You will see Web as given below.

 ![todo gif](https://raw.githubusercontent.com/deepakshrma/deno-by-example/master/static/img/todo_demo.gif)